 He loved her and considered her as her soulmate.

-He envisioned himself as living in a happily married life with her.
+He envisioned himself as living a happily married life with her.

-He is a son of a rich steel magnate, and his mother being the first born amongst her other brothers wanted her son to marry a rich Chinese lady.
+He is a wealthy steel magnate son, and his mother being the firstborn amongst her other brothers, wanted her son to marry a rich Chinese lady.

 His mom threatened him that if he doesn’t separate from his Filipina girlfriend, she will have him sent to China.

-He never wanted to separate with her, but she said that he is still their son and that she cannot imagine having him hate his parents, specially his mother who only wants the best for him.
+He never wanted to separate from her, but she said that he is still their son and that she cannot imagine having him hate his parents, especially his mother, who only wants the best for him.